 "Mom, mom!"
 I pull her onto her back.
 Her eyes are closed and she's shiny with sweat.
-I shake her but she doesn't open her eyes but her eyelids are twitching as if she's seeing things behind them.
-My chest is tightening like someone has a spanner attached to it, pulling tighter and tighter.
+I shake her but she doesn't open her eyes, her eyelids are twitching as if she's seeing things behind them.
+My chest is tightening like someone has a spanner attached to it, wrenching tighter and tighter.

 I twist to look up to the Guardian.
 "Please, please help her."

 "She's only fainted.
 Slap her."
 He takes another bite of his apple.
 I open and shut my mouth and turn back to her.